Next time you take a sip of coffee, stop for a second and consider its origins.

 We now have the opportunity to look back at a decade's worth of endeavors and use our learnings to push forward with renewed strength and experience.
 The pandemic has had enormous impacts on lives, livelihoods, economies and societies.
 It has exacerbated some of the systemic and complex challenges in coffee, including climate change, farmer profitability, labor shortages and the protection of human rights.
 It has underscored just how important and urgent our work is.

 Going forward we are determined to do so much more.
-By 2025, Nescafé pledges to have 100% responsibly sourced coffee.
+By 2025, Nescafé expects to have 100% responsibly sourced coffee, tracing it back to an identified farmer group.
+For some origins, such as coffee we source from Indonesia, we already reached that milestone in 2021.
 As climate remains one of the biggest challenges in the coffee supply chain, we will continue to do our part to tackle it.
 We will reduce and remove coffee farming carbon emissions with regenerative agricultural practices and nature-based solutions, as well as lowering carbon emissions from our operations, and move to 100% recyclable or reusable packaging.
 These also are concrete steps that help Nestlé reach its 2025 packaging commitment and its 2050 net zero ambition.

 So, as you enjoy your next cup of coffee, appreciate for a moment the people working hard to bring it to you.
 With your support we see a very bright future for coffee and the farmers who produce it.
 We want to help thousands more like Cesar and Dorothee to prosper across all of the regions where we source coffee.